ynedelchev/bgkalendar/README.md

   - Implementation of the Julian calendar
   - Implementation of the Gregorian calendar (the modern calendar used in European countries)
-  - Implementation of the Old Bulgarain calendar.
+  - Implementation of the Ancient Bulgarain calendar.

-Old Bulgarain Calendar Principles
+Ancient Bulgarain Calendar Principles
 =================================

 The Bulgarian calendar is the calendar of the ancient Bulgarians restored from